kdschmidt1/Sail_Instrument/Readme.md

 ------

-The plugin provides the Instrument Overlay, the Layline Overlay
+The plugin provides the
+- Instrument Overlay,
+- the Layline Overlay
-In addition also a classic widget with the Instrument Overlay can be found
+- In addition also a classic widget with the Instrument can be found added

 **Formatter**